-The workshop will provide an overview of the results achieved so far by the EURITO project as well as various projects of the BMBF projects.
-In addition, representatives of the European Commission, the OECD and the BMBF and will provide input on policymakers’ needs regarding R&I indicators.
-This will be followed by a discussion with all participants on the effective use of the results and their transfer into the process of policymaking.
-In addition to that you will have the opportunity to exchange ideas with the representatives of the scientific community and actors of political decision-making alike.
+The workshop provided an overview of the results achieved so far by the EURITO project as well as various projects of the BMBF projects.
+In addition, representatives of the European Commission, the OECD and the BMBF provided relevant input on policymakers’ needs regarding R&I indicators.
+This was followed by a discussion with all participants on the effective use of the results and their transfer into the process of policymaking.
+In addition to that, there was a session which gave the opportunity to exchange ideas with the representatives of the scientific community and actors of political decision-making alike.

 For detailed information about the event you can find a detailed schedule below.

 10.00 Welcome.
 Dr. Eveline Edle von Gäßler (BMBF) & Prof. Dr. Knut Blind (Fraunhofer ISI)

 10.15 Project Presentations

 - EU Relevant, Inclusive, Timely, Trusted, and Open Research Innovation Indicators (EURITO).
 Juan Mateos-Garcia (NESTA)

 - Data for Impact.
 Dr. Rainer Frietsch (ISI)

 - Text Data Based Output Indicators as Base of a New Innovation Metric (TOBI).
 Dr. Georg Licht, Jan Kinne (ZEW)

 - Publicly funded research project aiming at the development of innovation metrics for measuring novelty based on real-time text mining methods (INNOMETRICS).
 Prof. Dr. David Antons & Matthias Rüdiger (RWTH Aachen)